 # > home: /home/shamu/.blackfish

-# > cache: /shared/.blackfish
+# > cache: /scratch/gpfs/shared/.blackfish

-Step 3 - Start the API
+Step 3 - Start Blackfish

 Step 4 - Obtain a model